KrisLaw98/KLawrence.github.io/README.md

 # GIS Portfolio
 Welcome to my GIS portfolio.
-Below you can browse examples of my work compiled over the past two years.
+Below you can browse examples of my work compiled over the past year.

 This portfolio can also be viewed by visiting [https://).